pixie-io/docs.px.dev/content/en/03-using-pixie/01-using-live-ui.md

 ### Edit an Existing Script

-1. Select the script from the `script` drop-down menu in the top left.
+1. Select the script you want to edit from the `script` drop-down menu in the top left.
 2. Open the script editor using the keyboard shortcut: `ctrl+e` (Windows, Linux) or `cmd+e` (Mac).
-3. Make edits to the script.
+3. Make edits in the `PxL script` (query) and/or the `Vis Spec` (query visualization) tabs.
 4. Run the script using the `RUN` button in the top right or by using the keyboard shortcut: `ctrl+enter` (Windows, Linux) or `cmd+enter` (Mac).
 5. Hide the script editor using `ctrl+e` (Windows, Linux) or `cmd+e` (Mac).